 Nova Southeastern University’s scientists are engaged in exciting interdisciplinary research projects to make discoveries and produce new knowledge in healthcare, biotechnology, life sciences, environment and social sciences.
-NSU faculty are using more than $82 million in externally provided funding to work on projects that advance the university’s mission of research, academic excellence, and public service.
+NSU faculty are using more than $141 million in cumulative active external awards to fund work on projects that advance the university’s mission of research, academic excellence, and public service.
 They are working on hundreds of basic, applied and clinical research projects to improve patient care, make new drug discoveries, reduce mental health disorders, and examine the forces that impact our oceans.

 There are more than 200,000 new cases of breast cancer annually in the U.S. About 1 in 8 (12%) of women in the U.S. will develop invasive breast cancer during their lifetime.
-A research team Jean Latimer, Ph.D., associate professor of pharmaceutical sciences, NSU’s College of Pharmacy, and Stephen Grant, Ph.D., associate professor of public health, NSU’s College of Osteopathic Medicine, has developed a unique method of growing breast cancer cells from tumors at early stages of the disease, enabling further studies into the causes of tumors and indicating when and what kind of chemotherapy should be used.
+A research team Jean Latimer, Ph.D., director of the AutoNation Institute for Breast and Solid Tumor Cancer and associate professor of pharmaceutical sciences, NSU’s College of Pharmacy, and Stephen Grant, Ph.D., scientist in the AutoNation Institute for Breast and Solid Tumor Cancer and associate professor of public health, NSU’s College of Osteopathic Medicine, has developed a unique method of growing breast cancer cells from tumors at early stages of the disease, enabling further studies into the causes of tumors and indicating when and what kind of chemotherapy should be used.

 Most individuals whose alcohol problems are not severe, particularly college students and young adults, do not seek treatment.
 NSU's College of Psychology researchers Linda Sobell, Ph.D., and Mark Sobell, Ph.D., supported by several federally-funded research grants have successfully recruited such individuals to participate in alternative interventions (vs. coming in to a treatment program).
 Several of their studies have shown that many people with alcohol problems can successfully change their drinking with minimal help.
 Recently, they developed an iPhone app called iSelfChange™ that has helped younger drinkers successfully reduce their drinking.
 The importance of the iSelfChange™ app is that it is available 24/7, confidential, novel, free, and provides a non-stigmatizing way of helping people change their alcohol use without entering treatment.
 Such interventions could help many people, while minimizing costs to the national health care system.